Ma Fuxing: Background

-Ma Fuxing served as a general for the Qing dynasty.
+Ma served as a general for the Qing dynasty.
 He joined the Kansu Braves during the Boxer Rebellion, under the command of Gen. Ma Fulu and fought against the foreign forces during the Siege of the International Legations (Boxer Rebellion) and Battle of Peking.

 After the fall of the Qing dynasty he started working for Yang Zengxin and recruited Dungan troops for him in 1911, and was posted in 1916 to Kashgar.
 In 1924 Yang intercepted some correspondence between Ma and the Zhili clique and became suspicious.

 Ma Fuxing was appointed as the commander of 2,000 Hui soldiers by Yang Zengxin.